13 min read

 Calgary has a strong job market and is known and loved for its beautiful natural surroundings, specifically its proximity to world-famous Banff National Park.
 The cost of living in Calgary is lower in comparison to other Canadian cities, making it appealing to many.
 In general, wages and salaries in Alberta are higher, adding to Calgary’s appeal.

-READ: Life in Calgary: Cost of Living, Lifestyle and Challenges
+Read more about the Life in Calgary: Cost of Living, Lifestyle and Challenges

 What do everyday items cost in different parts of Canada?